parsabsh/linux-notes/README.md

 If we enter `history` in terminal, we can see the complete history of our entered commands.
 We can also restrict the number of commands to see.
 For instance, by entering `history 3`, we can see our last 3 commands. <br>
 Moreover, we are able to clear our history using `history -c` command.
 ## mkdir
+# 4) Scripting
+A **bash script** is a file that we run a set of processes by executing it.

+**_Shebang:_** A shebang is a line at the beginning of the script (or every executable file).
+We use it to tell the OS how to interpret this file.
+This line consists of **`#!`** followed by the address of desired interpreter.
+For example, the shebang we should use at the beginnig of a bash script file is `#! /bin/bash`.